-Pools of mortgages consist of whole mortgage loans or participations in mortgage loans.
 The terms and characteristics of the mortgage instruments are generally uniform within a pool but may vary among pools.
-For example, in addition to fixed-rate, fixed-term mortgages, the Fund may purchase pools of adjustable-rate mortgages, growing equity mortgages, graduated payment mortgages and other types.
-Mortgage poolers apply qualification standards to lending institutions, which originate mortgages for the pools and credit standards and underwriting criteria for individual mortgages included in the pools.
-In addition, many mortgages included in pools are insured through private mortgage insurance companies.
+Mortgage poolers apply qualification standards, credit standards and underwriting criteria for individual mortgages included in the pools to the lending institutions, which originate mortgages for the pools.
 Mortgage-backed securities differ from other forms of fixed-income securities, which normally provide for periodic payment of interest in fixed amounts with principal payments at maturity or on specified call dates.
 Most mortgage-backed securities, however, are pass-through securities, which means that investors receive payments consisting of a pro-rata share of both principal and interest (less servicing and other fees), and unscheduled prepayments, as loans in the underlying mortgage pool are paid off by the borrowers.
-Additional prepayments to holders of these securities are caused by prepayments resulting from the sale or foreclosure of the underlying property or refinancing of the underlying loans.
-As prepayment rates of individual pools of mortgage loans vary widely, it is not possible to predict accurately the average life of a particular mortgage-backed security.
-Although mortgage-backed securities are issued with stated maturities of up to forty years, unscheduled or early payments of principal and interest on the mortgages may shorten considerably the securities' effective maturities.
+In this respect, the returns on mortgage-backed securities are less predictable.